 Where to stay in Seville

 Unfortunately we didn’t have a great experience with the hotel in Seville, so can’t recommend it.
-The Apartamentos Sevilla Palace, though centrally located, wasn’t as clean as we would have liked (the washing machine was full of stale, mouldy water) and the key pick-up process was a hassle.
+The Apartamentos Sevilla Palace, though centrally located, wasn’t as clean as we would have liked (the washing machine was full of stale, mouldy water and I cut my foot on some broken glass that was on the floor) and the key pick-up process was a hassle.
 Click here to see other highly rated hotels in Seville instead.

 What to see in Seville in 48 hours